LinkedInAttic/naarad/README.md

 # Naarad #
 Naarad is a highly configurable system analysis tool that parses and plots timeseries data for better visual correlation.
 It can be used for performance analysis of your service/application.
-You collect data for the metrics you want to monitor and:
+Hello You collect data for the metrics you want to monitor and:

 * Naarad parses JVM Garbage Collection (GC), System/Network (SAR), Mysql (Innotop) and Jmeter (JTL/XML) logs